Protecting the Most Vulnerable under IMF-supported Programs

 - Mozambique is piloting the UN’s “Social Protection Floor Initiative,” which started in 2011.
 Under this initiative, the IMF provided analysis of available fiscal space while the ILO and UNICEF offered technical expertise on social protection schemes.

 - To leverage fiscal space in designing sustainable social protection schemes consistent with the 2011–14 poverty reduction strategy, the current IMF-supported program includes a quarterly indicative target floor on priority spending reflecting about half of all spending.
+The authorities are currently redefining the scope of priority spending to improve targeting to the most vulnerable groups.

 ASIA AND PACIFIC: Bangladesh